Jeanne Hébuterne: Early life, family and education

 Jeanne began an affair with the charismatic artist, and the two fell deeply in love.
-She soon moved in with him, despite strong objection from her parents.
+She soon moved in with him, despite strong objections from her parents.

 Life with Modigliani

 Described by the writer Charles-Albert Cingria (1883–1954) as gentle, shy, quiet, and delicate, Jeanne Hébuterne became a principal subject for Modigliani's art.

 In the spring of 1918, the couple moved to the warmer climate of Nice on the French Riviera where Modigliani's agent hoped he might raise his profile by selling some of his works to the wealthy art connoisseurs who wintered there.
 While they were in Nice, their daughter, Jeanne Modigliani, was born on 29 November.
+Hébuterne faced abuse during her relationship with Modigliani, before becoming pregnant again she was suffering from depression.

 The following spring, they returned to Paris and Jeanne became pregnant again.
 By this time, Modigliani was suffering from tuberculous meningitis and his health, made worse by complications brought on by substance abuse, was deteriorating badly.

 Death

-On 24 January 1920 Modigliani died.
-Hébuterne's family brought her to their home, but she threw herself out of the fifth-floor apartment window the day after Modigliani's death, killing herself and her unborn child.
+On 24 January 1920, Modigliani died, when Jeanne was eight months pregnant with their second child.
+Hébuterne's family brought her to their home, but she threw herself out of the fifth-floor apartment window two days after Modigliani's death, killing herself and her unborn child, a son.

 Her family, who blamed her demise on Modigliani, interred her in the Cimetière de Bagneux.
-Nearly ten years later, at the request of Modigliani's brother, Emanuele, the Hébuterne family agreed to have her remains transferred to Père Lachaise Cemetery to rest beside Modigliani.
+Nearly ten years later, at the request of Modigliani's brother, Emanuele, the Hébuterne family had her remains transferred to Père Lachaise Cemetery to rest beside Modigliani.

 Her epitaph reads: "Devoted companion to the extreme sacrifice."